lzwjava/blog-source/_posts/2023-08-01-ml-job-find.md

 Worked with HSBC and DBS Bank, familiar with big companies.
 Fluent in Mandarin, English, and Cantonese; IELTS 6, basic Japanese.
 1-year amateur machine learning experience, know handwriting recognition neural network code.
+Has 1 year of experience in big data development, proficient in tools such as Python and Spark.

 ----